Billesdynd History, Family Crest & Coats of Arms

 The surname Billesdynd was first found in Yorkshire at Bilton, a chapelry, in the parish of Swine, union of Skirlaugh, Middle division of the wapentake of Holderness.
 "This place, called in Domesday Book Biletone, at an early period gave name to a family resident here."
 As previous mentioned, there are numerous places name Bilton and part of the reason is that the place name literally means "farmstead of a man called Bill or Billa."
 Bilston(e) is similarly popular with places in Staffordshire and Leicestershire.

-Important Dates for the Billesdynd family
+Early History of the Billesdynd family

 This web page shows only a small excerpt of our Billesdynd research.
 Another 55 words (4 lines of text) covering the years 165 and 1650 are included under the topic Early Billesdynd History in all our PDF Extended History products and printed products wherever possible.